 Admittedly, this is mainly for children, but it’s still a bit of fun as an adult to follow along with it.

-Last year, it was a magical fairy theme, and this year you’ll go on an adventurous journey to the “West Pole”.
+When we visited one year, there was a magical fairy theme, while the next involved an adventurous journey to the “West Pole”.

 But even if you’re not here for the story, Westonbirt’s Enchanted Christmas is such a fun event!

-There are also a few food and drink stalls along the way for sumptuous treats like mulled wine and doughnuts!
+There are also a few food and drink stalls along the way for sumptuous treats like mulled wine and doughnuts.
+The latter of which smell and taste divine!

-If you’re visiting as a couple without children, it’s probably best to go later at night as it’s quieter and more romantic that way.
+If you’re visiting as a couple without children, it’s probably best to go later at night (after 7.30pm) as it’s quieter and more romantic.

 Aside from the lights and Christmas Village, there are usually a couple of other sweet surprises to enjoy.

-Last year, there were a group of carolers outside the gift shop (which you’ll come to at the end of the trail) and there was even fake snow falling from the trees.
+One year, there were a group of carolers outside the gift shop (which you’ll come to at the end of the trail).
+There was even fake snow falling from the trees all around them.
 It looked so festive!

-But be sure to have a look around the gift shop when you’re done as you’ll find all kinds of Christmas decorations, gifts and toys.
+Be sure to have a look around the gift shop when you’re done as well because you’ll find all kinds of Christmas decorations, gifts and toys.

-Last year, we treated ourselves to a cute snowman ornament for our Christmas tree and a festive scent bag, which still smells heavenly a year later!
+In 2019, we treated ourselves to a cute snowman ornament for our Christmas tree and a festive scent bag, which still smells heavenly several years later!

 We think the prices are very fair in the shop, and as it’s managed by the Friends of Westonbirt Arboretum charity, anything you buy at the gift shop goes directly back into supporting the arboretum.

-So now there’s no need whatsoever to feel guilty about that Christmassy souvenir you can’t resist!
+So now there’s no need whatsoever to feel guilty about that festive souvenir you can’t resist!

 Westonbirt’s Enchanted Christmas event is always included in roundups of the best Christmas displays in England.
 And for good reason!